AfaqShahidKhan/afaqShahidKhan/README.md

-- 👋 Hi, I’m @afaqShahidKhan
+- 👋 Hi, I’m @AfaqShahidKhan
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Next.js.
 Previosusly I have been worked on Java, Flutter and Vue and React.
 - 💞️ I’m looking to collaborate on Flutter Project